Transparency and accountability in the Covid-era

 Advocating for greater transparency

 In Panama, the programme has highlighted certain disclosure issues with the Minister of Public Works, including that data be disclosed on Panama’s new modular hospital built at a cost of US$ 6.5 million to care for patients infected with coronavirus.
+As of September, CoST Panama’s efforts to secure greater transparency around the modular hospital continue: the programme submitted a number of recommendations to the Comptroller General of the Republic of Panama as part of a citizen consultation on the project, calling for project data to be disclosed on the Panamá en Obras portal.

 In Uganda the impact of Covid comes at a time when the country has suffered severe widespread flooding, washing away key infrastructure and threatening the lives and livelihoods of many.
 In a series of online calls CoST Uganda raised the importance of delivering infrastructure that is not only accountable to citizens but is ‘built back better’ – to be safe, resilient and fully operational during crisis.
 In turn, the efforts of the programme saw a cooperative response from the Ministry of Public Works which publicly committed to set up an authority to manage and oversee Uganda’s river and water bodies in charge of infrastructure development.

 The programme also published an open letter addressed to the government and public entities so that emergency procurement and infrastructure works carried out during the crisis do not risk the integrity of public funds.
 As demonstrated by the example of Uganda, using creative forms of digital engagement has helped to ensure that the pandemic-related restrictions and emergency powers do not close participatory spaces.
+With the ease of restrictions, CoST Uganda resumed direct engagement with public authorities and officials.
+Programme Manager, Olive Kabatwairwe, met the Minister for Water and Environment, Hon.
+Cheptoris Sam Mungusho, to present CoST Uganda’s Third Assurance Report and discuss issues pertaining to environmental infrastructure.

 Adding further scrutiny to health-related infrastructure